Jaffer74/Dynamic-Inventory-Management/README.md

 5. **Sort by Quantity**: Sort items in ascending or descending order of quantity.
 6. **Highlight Low-Stock Items**: Automatically highlight items with a quantity below a specified threshold (e.g., 10).

-## Live Demo
-Include a link to the deployed version of the app (if applicable).

 ## Getting Started